 Who enforces the rules?

-Department of Community and Economic Development (Commerce) Local Government Specialists provide training on conducting effective meetings and are available to answer questions of procedure.
-The Alaska Municipal League (AML) also provides training.
+Local Government Specialists with the Division of Community and Regional Affairs provide training on conducting effective meetings and are available to answer questions of procedure.
+The Alaska Municipal League (AML) also provides training on these topics.

 What are the duties of the "Meeting Chair" or "Presiding Officer" at a public meeting?

-The duties of the meeting chair are to organize and handle any pre-meeting needs, direct the flow of the meeting, ensure order, and ensure follow-up.
+The duties of the presiding officer are to organize and handle any pre-meeting needs, direct the flow of the meeting, ensure order, and ensure follow-up.

-An important point to keep in mind is that it is not the responsibility of the presiding officer to make the decision and use the meeting to inform the participants of the decision.
+An important point to keep in mind is that it is not the responsibility of the presiding officer to make policy decisions on their own.
 All members of the body need to be involved in the decision-making process.

 What are the duties of the governing body at a public meeting?